-Update: iPad Pro 12.9 has updated to iOS 10.2 and iOS 10.3 beta, adding more software features to biggest tablet yet.
+Update: iPad Pro 12.9 now runs iOS 10.3, adding more software features to biggest tablet yet.
 We're still waiting on word of an iPad Pro 2.
-Here's how the current Apple tablet holds up more than one year later.
+Here's how the current Apple tablet holds up a year-and-a-half later.

 The iPad Pro review was one that I was really dreading writing – but also one I was the most excited about in a while.

 The issue was this: what is the big iPad Pro for?
 Is it a genuine laptop replacement?
 Or is it nothing more than a larger tablet from Apple?
 And now we've got the iPad Pro 9.7, is this tablet too big?

 It depends what you see a tablet as.
 For some, it's a device that sits on the sofa with you, and you sometimes idly think about getting a keyboard for it so you could do some writing on the go.
 For others, it's a laptop that packs a detachable screen for portability.

 The former scenario is where iPads (and most Android tablets) sit.
 The latter is more the domain of Windows devices, where the operating system and hardware collide with varying results.

 Apple doesn't seem to be pushing the iPad Pro 12.9 into any particular market though – it's designed to be a media hub, a decent word processor, a creative design tool, and then anything the app world can dream up besides.

 It's possible to use it as an enterprise device too, but there's a lot here that inches it enticingly towards the consumer world.